btihen/btihen_dev/content/tutorials/ash_2_1/04_relationships_has_many/_index.md

 ---
 # Title, summary, and page position.
-linktitle: 03-Relationships
+linktitle: '03-Relationships: HasMany'
 summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
 weight: 1
 icon: book-reader
 icon_pack: fas

 # Page metadata.
-title: 03-Relationships
+title: '03-Relationships: HasMany'
-date: '2022-11-04T00:00:00Z'
+date: '2022-11-11T00:00:00Z'
 type: book # Do not modify.
 draft: true
 ---

 In order to build relationships we will need more than one resource.
-So lets quickly build the 'ticket' resource - also using ETS as the data layer (for now).
-I won't explain the `actions` and `attributes` since that has already been covered in the [Resources Article](/posts_elixir/ash_2_1_tutorial-01_resources/).
+So let's build the support 'ticket' and exchange 'comments' resource.
+We will continue using ETS as the data layer (for now).
+I won't explain the `actions` and `attributes` since that has already been covered in the [Resources Article](/tutorials/ash_2_1/01_resources/).

+Relationships declare the relationship between 'resources' we have:

+* `belongs_to` - associated with ONE resource, if the remote resource is deleted, this resource will need to be deleted (first).
+For example ONE ticket is associated with ONE user who created the ticket.
+If the user who created the ticket is deleted then the `ticket` will need to be removed too.
+* `has_many` - A user can create MULTIPLE ticket, again, if the remote resource is deleted, this remote resource will need to be deleted (first).
+* `has_one` - not commonly used, but its the inverse of belongs_to

+## Belongs To

+So now we will show how `belongs_to` is defined in Ash.
+Notice that in Ticket, we are referencing two different `User` resources, and this establishes two different relationships (with sensible relationship names)

 ```elixir
 # lib/support/resources/ticket.ex